spolcharoen/DH150-PawanPolcharoen/README.md

 ### 6. Recognition Rather than Recall
 Severity (1-3) | Problem | Recommendation
 ------------ | ------------- | -------------
-2 | While searching, there is no auto-complete or suggestions offered to help aid the search process (see Fig 1.7).
+2 | While searching, there is no auto-complete or suggestions offered to help aid the search process (see Fig. 1.7).
 Instead, users have to recall what they want to search entirely on their own. | Add an auto-complete tool that suggests searches to the user based on what they have typed.

 **Fig. 1.7: No Auto-complete**